COURSE OVERVIEW

 CONSUMER BEHAVIOUR

-While you will have touched on target audiences in other modules, in this module we’ll dive much deeper, teaching you about consumer demographics, consumer psychographics, perception, consumer learning, and consumer culture.
-You’ll then learn how to use this understanding to inform digital marketing and brand positioning, ensuring you present an organisation, product, or your personal brand in a way that connects with the right people.
+When crafting marketing strategy or planning content, you need to understand the consumer: how they think, what motivates them, what they buy and more.
+That means getting to know your target audience – because only then can you decide how to reach them.
+While you’ll have touched on target audiences in other modules, here you’ll delve much deeper, learning about consumer demographics, consumer psychographics, perception, consumer learning and consumer culture.
+You’ll then use this understanding to inform your digital marketing and brand positioning, learning to present an organisation, product or personal brand in a way that connects with the right people.

 FINAL PROJECT